feyerabender/feyerabender/README.md

-Hi, I'm Feyerabend, a software developer from Atlanta, Georgia.
+Hi, I'm Feyerabend, a software developer from U.S.A.

 I build all sorts of software.
 I specialize in C# and .NET, but have experience with a variety of languages and platforms.
 I have a few open source projects that you are welcome to look at.